Dr. Rebecca Best

 University of Missouri at Kansas City

-I am an assistant professor in the Department of Political Science at the University of Missouri at Kansas City, where I am also an associate faculty member of the Women, Gender, and Sexuality Studies program.
+I am an associate professor in the Department of Political Science at the University of Missouri at Kansas City, where I am also an associate faculty member of the Women, Gender, and Sexuality Studies program.
 My research focuses on women in conflict, negotiations between states and factionalized insurgencies, and the reintegration of veterans.
-I currently serve on the editorial board of International Interactions.
+I currently serve on the editorial board of International Interactions and as a faculty fellow of UMKC's CAFE program.
 I am a native of North Carolina, where I earned my doctorate from the University of North Carolina in 2012.